Lenvia/UCAS-script/README.md

    **Verification code recognition technology provided by XuanBaoBao.**

 2. Refer to "config_sample.json" to create a new configuration file named "config.json" and fill in account information and course information.
-(You can view the source code on the course selection page to get the deptId, if you don’t specify it, it will automatically select all).
+(You can view the source code on the course selection page to get the labels (deptId), if you don’t specify it, it will automatically select all).
+Moreover, if you need email notification, fill in your mailbox in "receivers".

    For example:

    > {
    >  "username" : "xxxx",
    >  "password" : "xxxx",
    >  "courses" : ["070100M01003H"],
-   >     "labels": ["910"]
+   >  "labels": ["910"],
+   >  "receivers": ["xxxxxxxxx@xxx.com"]
    > }

 3. Install dependencies